-Application Due: March 1st
+Application Deadline is annually on March 1st

 (Note - if you do not receive confirmation of receipt of your application within 2 weeks of submission, please contact the committee VP listed above.)